Neural Spelling: A Spell-Based BCI System for Language Neural Decoding: Experiments and Results

 \subsubsection{Model Performance Comparison}

-In this section, we evaluate the efficacy of different neural network architectures for EEG-based encoding by comparing a CNN with both Long Short-Term Memory (LSTM) networks and Transformer-based models, each equipped with and without CL module.
-The comparative analysis is rooted in statistical testing and performance metrics across three classification accuracies: Top 1, Top 3, and Top 5.
+We evaluated the performance of different neural network architectures for EEG-based letter decoding, including LSTM, transformer-based, EEG-Deformer~\cite{EEGDeformer}, Conformer~\cite{EEGConformer}, EEGFormer~\cite{EEGformer}, and TCNet~\cite{eegtcnet}, with and without \revised{ConL}.
+The comparison focuses on Top-1, Top-3, and Top-5 classification accuracy and is summarized in Table~\ref{tab:paired_ttest_models}.

-The CNN augmented with the CL module significantly outperformed the other models.
-Specifically, the CNN w/ CL achieved a Top 1 accuracy of $33.10\% \pm 11.54\%$, a Top 3 accuracy of $57.77\% \pm 12.89\%$, and a Top 5 accuracy of $71.46\% \pm 11.11\%$.
-Statistical analyses, including pairwise t-tests, revealed that the CNN with CL model was superior to the LSTM w/ CL (t(334) = 9.505, $\textit{p}~<~0.001$) and the Transformer w/ CL (t(334) = 12.028, $\textit{p}~<~0.001$).
-All tests are corrected by Benjamini-Hochberg False Discovery Rate (FDR\_BH) to avoid multi-comparison issues, ensuring robustness in reporting statistically significant differences.
+Across all evaluated models, the proposed CNN-based architecture consistently achieved the highest decoding accuracy under the current experimental setting.
+In particular, the CNN with ConL attained a Top-1 accuracy of $33.10\% \pm 11.54\%$, a Top-3 accuracy of $57.77\% \pm 12.89\%$, and a Top-5 accuracy of $71.46\% \pm 11.11\%$, outperforming all recurrent and transformer-based baselines.
+Paired t-tests across subject-sessions indicate that these improvements are statistically significant in most comparisons, with multiple-comparison correction applied using the Benjamini–Hochberg procedure.

-Fig.~\ref{fig:model_comparison} delineates the comparative accuracy of these models across the Top 1, Top 3, and Top 5 metrics, where asterisks denote statistical significance at the $\textit{p}~<~0.001$ level.